Contents of a Bay Area Real Estate Disclosure Package

 Bay Area Disclosure Package

-A small number of these forms, however, will require the seller to respond to a series of inquiries – primarily by checking boxes and providing written explanations when necessary.
-Typically, it shouldn’t take more than a few hours to complete and compile all the contents of a Bay Area real estate disclosure package.
+A small number of these forms, however, will require the seller to respond to a series of questions – primarily by checking boxes and providing written explanations when necessary.
+Typically, it shouldn’t take more than a couple hours to complete and compile all the contents of a Bay Area real estate disclosure package.

 In addition to the standard disclosure forms and documentation, the complete Bay Area real estate disclosure package should include copies of all the inspection reports you have on the property – both old ones, if you still have them from when you purchased the property, and new ones, which you should have had completed before listing the property for sale.
 You should also include a preliminary title report, a natural hazard disclosure report (required throughout the state of California), any HOA documentation required by law, and utility invoices.